 Cues, or “triggers,” consist of various types of stimuli in the environment that prompt a particular behavior or increase the risk of a certain type of response.

 Some cues can affect a large number of people in a number of ways.
 One example of a general cue setting off a reaction is public speaking which can set off anxiety in some people.
 Other cues, however, may be personally relevant and are specific only to one individual.
-The aforementioned study looks at how cues, both general and specific, affect recovering addicts’ cravings for substances such as drugs and alcohol.
+The aforementioned study looks at how cues, both general and specific, affect recovering people's cravings for substances such as drugs and alcohol.

 Drs.
-Melina Fatseas and Fuschia Serre, along with other authors, investigated the behaviors of 132 outpatient individuals being treated for alcohol, tobacco, cannabis or opiate addiction.
+Melina Fatseas and Fuschia Serre, along with other authors, investigated the behaviors of 132 outpatient individuals being treated for alcohol, tobacco, cannabis, or opiate addiction.
 Using mobile technologies, participants were questioned four times a day regarding their drug or alcohol cravings, as well as the types of cues that produced or were associated with them.

 Researchers then categorized the reported intensity of each person’s cravings under general substance-specific cues and person-specific cues.
 General substance-specific cues, for instance, would be a heroin addict seeing a syringe.
-On the other hand, person-specific cues would include a meeting with a specific person whom a participant had traditionally used their substance of choice with.
+On the other hand, person-specific cues would include a meeting with a specific person with whom a participant had traditionally used their substance of choice with.

 Findings suggest that only person-specific cues were associated with the reported increase in cravings over the hours of the day.
 While general cues were also reported to set off cravings, the participants’ desires tend to dissipate.
 Person-specific cues, however, were linked to an ever-increasing intensity of cravings among the participants.
 This concludes that person-specific cues produce a much more robust effect on a person’s drug or alcohol craving than more general substance-specific cues.